-Distribution started in Scarborough, Maine, in a surfer shack in Higgins Beach Brewing Company in a lobster pot, delivering hand-packed cases from a VW Jetta converted to run-on used vegetable oil.
-All bottled products are made in the brewery in Portland, Maine, but the Kegs are made in Austin.
+Distribution commenced in Scarborough, Maine, at Higgins Beach Brewing Company's surf shack, using a lobster pot to transport hand-packed cases from a Volkswagen Jetta modified to run on used vegetable oil.
+While all bottled products are manufactured at the brewery in Portland, Maine, the kegs are produced in Austin.
+Austin also houses the soda fountain syrup operation.

 Click here for the rating criteria and a summary table of all the root beers tested.